 - The risk theory says that Value stocks are inherently riskier due to a loading on an unknown distress factor.
 Since they are riskier, investors should demand a higher rate of return for taking on additional risk.
 Under this model, the value premium will continue to exist as long as investor risk preferences stay the same; however, if investor risk preferences change and they are willing to take on additional risk for a lower rate of return (unlikely!), the value premium would go away.(2).

-- The LSV behavioral theory is a mispricing theory which claims that investors incorrectly extrapolate past growth rates (behavioral error) and cause value stocks to be under-priced, and growth stocks to be over-priced–this causes the future higher (lower) returns to value (growth) stocks.(3).
-Under this model, the value premium will continue to exist as long as investors continue to make behavioral errors and the limits to arbitrage exist–we give a deep explanation of this model here.
-However, if investors stop making behavioral errors and the limits to arbitrage disappear, the value premium would go away.(4)
+- The LSV behavioral theory is a mispricing theory that claims that investors incorrectly extrapolate past growth rates (behavioral error) and cause value stocks to be under-priced, and growth stocks to be over-priced–this causes the future higher (lower) returns to value (growth) stocks.(3)

 So what’s the answer?
 A new paper entitled, “Interpreting Factor Models,” says it best: